cockroachdb/activerecord-cockroachdb-adapter/CONTRIBUTING.md

 # Notes for the non-Rubyer

-rvm is an environment manager that lets you manage and swap between multiple verisons of Ruby and their dependancies.
+rvm is an environment manager that lets you manage and swap between multiple versions of Ruby and their dependencies.

-bundle is dependancy manager that uses a projects `Gemfile` (and often `<project>.gemspec`) to manage and load dependancies and their required versions.
+bundle is dependency manager that uses a projects `Gemfile` (and often `<project>.gemspec`) to manage and load dependencies and their required versions.
 When using projects commands are prefixed with `bundle exec ...`.
-Bundle will ensure that all depenedncies are fetched and used.
+Bundle will ensure that all dependencies are fetched and used.